 Clark University '14, Community Development and Planning

 Dana is from Cumberland, Maine and graduated with her B.A. in International Development from Clark University in 2013.
 That same summer, she came to Nicaragua for the first time to work with MPI as a short-term volunteer.
 During her time in Nicaragua, she fell in love with the communities that Manna Project serves and became intrigued by the organization's holistic approach to development.
 After completing her M.A. in Community Development & Planning in 2014, she returned to Nicaragua as a Program Director.
-After a year of serving through MPI's educational and business development programs, Dana began her second year with MPI as a Senior Program Director.
-In her current role, Dana provides on-site and organizational support to MPI.
+After a year of serving through MPI's educational and business development programs, Dana decided to extend her contract and continue to work with MPI as a Senior Program Director.
+She is now in her third year with MPI and provides on-site and organizational support.

 Nancy Shattuck, Country Director